Alvin and the Chipmunks in film: Box office performance

 The live action animated films are the highest-grossing live-action/animated film series and 6th highest-grossing musicals film series of all time.
-The first film ranks as the 7th highest grossing live-action/animated film of all time, with its sequels being ranked 4th, 11th, and 21st of all time.
+The first film ranks as the 7th highest grossing live-action/animated film of all time, with its sequels being ranked 4th, 11th, and 22nd of all time.

 Critical and public response

+The live action films received negative reviews from critics, though audiences positively responded to these films.